 31 March 2020

-% per annum % per annum
+% per annum % per annu

 Financial Assumptions Nominal Real

 Discount rate 3.4 1.7

 Pay increases 2.5 0.8

-Price inflation / pension increases 1.7 0.0
+Price inflation / pension increases e inflation / pension increases 1.7

 Demographic assumptions.

 The key demographic assumption was the allowance made for longevity.
 The baseline longevity assumptions adopted at this valuation were based on the fund's VitaCurves.
 These base tables are then projected using the CMI 2019 Model, allowing for a long-term rate of improvement of 1.5% pa.
 Assumed life expectancy from age 65 is as follows: